Stellamove/Documents/Manual/README.md

-User Manual for using PITTA and Prusa Slicer
+User Manual for using PITTA and Prusa Slicer, OctoPrint settings

 The user manual will continue to be upgraded.